Invasion of Corsica (1794): Siege of Calvi

-The final operation of the campaign targeted Calvi, a fortified port on the northwestern coast of Corsica commanded by the French commander in Corsica, Raphaël de Casabianca.
+The final operation of the campaign targeted Calvi, a fortified port on the northwestern coast of Corsica commanded by the overall French commander in Corsica, Raphaël de Casabianca.
 Calvi was protected by two modern forts; to the west was the star fort Fort Mozello, supported an external battery, and to the southwest was Fort Mollinochesco, which watched the main road from the Corsican interior.
 In the Bay of Calvi two French frigates were positioned to fire on any attacking force.
 The British forces landed on 17 June outside the town under the command of Charles Stuart and Nelson and dragged cannon over the mountains to erect batteries overlooking the forts.
 Hood was absent for most of the siege as the French fleet had sailed form Toulon in June for a short campaign, and Hood was engaged in blockading this force in Gourjean Bay.

 By 6 July Mollinochesco was badly damaged and the garrison withdrew into Calvi.
 British attention then turned to Mozello, which was bombarded for twelve days.
 A large breach was blown in the walls of Mozello, but counter battery fire caused significant casualties in the British gun crews, including Nelson, who was blinded in one eye.
 On 18 July Stuart ordered Moore and David Wemyss to lead an attack on the fort, which was taken in a fierce battle following hand-to-hand fighting on the walls.
 The British then subjected the town to heavy bombardment, causing significant damage and casualties.
 In late July there were a series of negotiations and a truce, but the arrival of supplies at Calvi at the end of the month caused a brief resumption of hostilities.
 Eventually, with food and ammunition running low, Casabianca formally surrendered, receiving the same terms as had been awarded at Bastia.
 By the time of the surrender there were barely 400 British soldiers remaining fit for duty, as malaria and dysentery swept through the camp.
 In some ways, the siege is most notable for the prominence it brought to the career of Nelson, whose acknowledged leadership in these operations led to future command opportunities.